 Auditee Reason for non-submission State-owned enterprises Denel and subsidiaries Denel Aerostructures Densecure Denel Vehicles Systems LMT Holdings LMT Products (subsidiary of LMT Holdings) The group did not submit its financial statements for the past two years due to financial and operational challenges.
 It committed to submit the 2020-21 financial statements by 30 November 2022.
 Mango Airlines The auditee has not submitted financial statements for the past four financial years as it is currently in business rescue.
 South African Express Airways The auditee has not been submitting financial statements for the past three financial years and has been liquidated.
 Other national public entities Compensation Fund The auditee did not submit financial statements due to an inadequate control environment.
 Government Printing Works Due to a loss of data during the past two financial years, the auditee submitted financial statements for 2020-21 late and did not submit financial statements for 2021-22.
 Unemployment Insurance Fund The auditee did not submit financial statements as it was still addressing prior year qualifications.
-Coastal TVET College An administrator was appointed to oversee the college's operations in December 2020.
-The audit report for the 2020 financial year was only finalised in April 2022 because the financial statements were submitted late.
-The college committed to submit the 2021 financial statements by 31 August 2022, but the administrator was recalled by the higher education minister on 17 August 2021, leaving the college without a principal and chief financial officer.
-There was no proper handover from the administrative team and current chief financial officer, which affected the preparation of the financial statements.
+An administrator was appointed to oversee the college's operations in December 2020.
+The areport for the 2020 financial year was only finatin April 2022 because the financial statements submitted late.
+The college committed to submitted late.
+The college committed to submitted late.
+The college committed to submitted late administrator was recalled by the higher educe minister on 17 August 2021, leaving the college without a principal and chief financial officer.
+Was no proper handover from the administrating team and current chief financial officer, which affected the preparation of the financial states.
 North West provincial public entities North West Transport InvestmentsAtteridgeville Bus ServicesNorth West Star The group has not submitted financial statements for the 2019-20, 2020-21 and 2021-22 financial years.
 On 20 July 2022, the group adopted a resolution in terms of the Companies Act and started voluntarily business rescue proceedings and appointed a business rescue practitioner.